himanshusharma89/flutter_expansion_view/README.md

 # Flutter Expansion View

-A new Flutter template to help fellow developers in creating expansion vire using `ExpansionTile` and `ExpansionPanelList`.
+A new Flutter template to help fellow developers in creating expansion view using `ExpansionTile` and `ExpansionPanelList`.

 In this template you will create the following expansion view: